darktable-org/camera-support/README.md

 Generate list of cameras supported by darktable.

-By default the list will be pulled from the current development version, so may not reflect what the stable version supports.
+By default the list will be generated from the current development version, so may not reflect what the stable version supports.

 ## Usage